Natalia’s mouth was dry, and she found it hard to swallow.

 “All the same,” she said, knowing the packet spelled out the proper behaviors and rules.
 Due to the death of Rebecca, she now knew violating the contract carried a death penalty.

 That was her mother’s way of telling her to shut up.

-Natalia knew that Rebecca had been taken to the church, but believed she also had time to plan an escape.
-Unfortunately, she’d been taken back to the church the next day.
-She’d managed to escape six months later.
-However, she only managed to survive a few months among friends before she was captured.
+Natalia knew that Rebecca had been taken to the Church, but believed she also had time to plan an escape.
+Unfortunately, she’d been taken back to the Church the next day.
+She found a way to escape six months later.
+However, she had only managed to survive a few months among friends before she was captured.
 During her short freedom, she’d informed them about the life of a nun, and it wasn’t pretty.
-You were a slave who washed, cleaned or worked in the gardens.
+A nun was a slave who washed, cleaned or worked in the gardens.
 As well, there were the endless prayer sessions and long periods of isolation.
 And there was the sex.
-Rebecca informed them that she’d been sterilized immediately.
+Rebecca informed them that she’d been sterilized that same day she’d been taken to the church.
 After a few days of recovery, she was put into service for any of the male clergy to use at will.
 A refusal resulted in a gang rape and a beating.